meep-chronicles-2001/meep-chronicles/README.md

     I also want to use this space to share some of the art work I admire, and the photos I find pretty or interesting.
 I want to show people my design aesthetics and personal style.
     </p>

+    <b><h3> 09-17-23;SUNDAY;9:18pm;Post-storyboard Analysis</b></h3>
+    Hello all, and welcome back to my page Meep Chronicles.
+I am just beginning to reflect on the storyboard I created and turned in.
+I decided to write my story on a girl who learned how to make her father's bread after many years of eating it.
+It was a nostalgic story for me because it makes me think of my own dad, and the food he has cooked for me throughout my childhood.
+I am chilean, so there are many dishes that make me feel comforted, and remind me of my own family.
+Since I moved out when I was 16, I yearn for these meals, and wanted to write a story that highlights the importance of them.
+These meals are more than just delicious, they represent me as a person, my childhood, and the cultures that shaped me.
+One of my all time favorites of my dad's is his Cazuela, a chilean soup dish.
+It has an amazing beef broth base, cooked down with slow cooked short ribs, celery, squash, potatoes, bell peppers, rice, green beans, and corn.
+It is served with sides of different salads, pebre-a chilean salsa, and pan amasado, which is the bread I reference in my storyboard.
+    I grew up with a father that really valued good, homemade meals, and it has shown me how to truly appreciate the food from my chilean culture.
+I can not wait to continue to learn how to cook the meals my dad has cooked for me my entire life, and eventually be able to share it with my own kids, and teach them about our chilean culture.
+    Not being able to grow up in Chile, I felt that food was the closest connection I had to that side of me, and I will continue to use it as a way to feel close with my dad.

 <i><h3>here i am !</h3></i>
 <img src = "me.jpg" alt = "Photo of me" width = "333" height = "333" >